 Google Suggest results may also be organized in order of search volume and Google offers a variety of other useful keyword research tools.
 I created my tool to make it easy to cross reference all of them.
+At the bottom of the keyword search results it also links to blog search, news search, tag search, and some other vertical search types to help you find related content, resources, and ideas to write about.
+This can prove exceptionally useful if you need one or two more resources to reference to prove a point or complete an article.

-News Search Directories Blog Search Tag Search Topix: seo DMOZ search: Technorati: seo Wink: seo Google News: Google Directory: seo Technorati Blog Finder: seo Yahoo!
+News Search Directories Blog Search Tag Search Topix: seo DMOZ search: Technorati: seo Wink: seo Google News: seo Google Directory: seo Technorati Blog Finder: seo Yahoo!
 My Web: Yahoo!
-News: Yahoo!
-Directory: seo Google Blog Search: seo Del.icio.us: seo MSN News: LII: seo Yahoo!
+News: seo Yahoo!
+Directory: seo Google Blog Search: seo Del.icio.us: seo MSN News: seo LП: seo Yahoo!
 Blog Search:seo Technorati: seo Newsvine: seo Business.com: seo Technorati Trend: Furl: seo